 Common allergies include eczema, hives, hay fever, and asthma.
 You can get an allergic reactions from food, pet dander, airborne pollen, and the venom of stinging insects, such as wasps and bees.
 Treatments for allergies include avoidance, use of anti-histamines, steroids or other medications, and immunotherapy to desensitize the allergic response.

 Weather plays an important part for many allergy sufferers.
-This is why we include the extended weather forecast on Pollen.com.
+This is why we include the extended weather forecast weather forecast on Pollen.com.
 We are not weather forecast specialists therefore we get this data from the experts at NOAA and Weather Trends.

 Our allergy forecasts include daily allergy reports that note the pollen count for your location.
 Find out more about our Allergy Alerts™ that can be mailed directly to your inbox.
 This allergy information can help sufferers manage their allergy symptoms.